Mechanisms of Data Protection in Research

 Data Management Plan

 A data management plan (DMP) is a document that describes how you will handle your data during and after your research project.
-It forces you to think about data protection early - what data will you collect, how will you store it, who will have access, and how will you share it?
-Many funders now require a DMP, and writing one is a good exercise in data minimization and purpose limitation.
+It forces you to think about data protection early.
+It provides answers to questions such as:

 Institutional Review Board (IRB) Approval